Rovaniemi: History

-Second World War
+World War II

-During the Second World War, Finland signed the Moscow Armistice and found itself involved in the Lapland War with its former German ally.
-Retreating German forces utilised scorched earth tactics, and though initially German General Lothar Rendulic ordered only the public buildings in Rovaniemi to be destroyed, on 13 October 1944 the German army received orders to destroy all the buildings in Rovaniemi, only excluding hospitals and houses where inhabitants were present.
+During World War II, Finland signed the Moscow Armistice on 19 September 1944 and was required to expel forces of its former German ally.
+In the Lapland War retreating German forces utilised scorched earth tactics, and though initially German General Lothar Rendulic ordered only the public buildings in Rovaniemi to be destroyed, on 13 October 1944, the German army received orders to destroy all the buildings in Rovaniemi, only excluding hospitals and houses where inhabitants were present.

 While the German rearguard was going about the destruction, an ammunition train in Rovaniemi station exploded and set fire to the wooden houses of the town.
 The German troops suffered many casualties, mainly from glass splinters.
-A Finnish commando unit claimed to have blown up the ammunition train and may well have been the primary cause of the town's ruin.
-The cause was then unknown and generally assumed to be the deliberate intent of Rendulic.
-During these hostilities 90% of all the buildings in Rovaniemi were destroyed.
+During these hostilities, 90% of all the buildings in Rovaniemi were destroyed.
 There is a German cemetery 19 km from Rovaniemi where soldiers killed fighting in Lapland during the war are buried.

-Although there has been continuous human settlement in the Rovaniemi area since at least the Stone Age, few of the buildings date back before 1944 since most of the city was destroyed during WWII.
-When the city was rebuilt, it was designed with input by famous Finnish architect Alvar Aalto, who planned the city's footprint in the shape of a reindeer's head, with the city roads forming the antlers, and the local sports stadium as the reindeer's eye.
+Although there has been continuous human settlement in the Rovaniemi area since at least the Stone Age, few of the buildings date back before 1944, since most of the city was destroyed during World War II.
+When the city was rebuilt, it was designed with input by the Finnish architect Alvar Aalto, who planned the city's footprint in the shape of a reindeer's head, with the city roads forming the antlers, and the local sports stadium as the reindeer's eye.

 Geography

 Climate

 Due to its location near the Arctic Circle, Rovaniemi has a subarctic climate (Köppen Dfc) with short, pleasant summers, while the winters are long, cold and snowy.
 The city lies just south of the 0 °C mean annual isotherm, but freezing in the soil is very limited even during the winter due to typical heavy snow cover.
 Its extreme northerly location combined with frequent overcast skies leads to very low levels of sunshine in the winter months; December averages just under six minutes of sunshine daily.
+The "midnight sun" is above the horizon from 7 June to 6 July (30 days).

 Winters are somewhat modified by marine air from the North Atlantic Current that ensures average temperatures are less extreme than expected for an inland area at such a northerly latitude.
+Nevertheless, Rovaniemi still has colder winters than areas at similar latitudes in Norway or Sweden.